 Recently, the Giants have been looking like the team to beat.
-The great Willie Mays has been behind the San Francisco surge, and he is almost suretern of the game on the first play from ly headed for the Most Valuable Player Third-baseman-outfielder Jim Ray Hart has come on strong since Giant NFL honors, lost the ball on downs, manager Herman Franks suspended but Dallas fumbled it right back. him for one day on July 25.
+The great Willie Mays has been behind the San Bill Brown of the Vikings set the pat- Francisco surge, and he is almost suretern of the game on the first play from 1y headed for the Most Valuable Player Third-baseman-outfielder Jim Ray Hart has come on strong since Giant manager Herman Franks suspended him for one day on July 25.
 In 44 games since then, Hart has blasted 12 homers and driven in 36 runs.
 And then there is Juan Marichal, the pitcher with a record of 19 wins, 10 losses, 200 strikeouts, and one enemy catcher's head bashed in.
+When Marichal turned on Dodger receiver John Roseboro with a bat last month, he provided the nuttiest moment on a baseball diamond in many a season.
+The Dodgers are trying to make it with the feeblest bunch of batters since the old Chicago White Sox Hitless Won- Maury Wills, who has an average in the .290's, but has yet to hit his first home run this year.
+Wills has stolen 84 bases, however.
+But as they say, you can't steal first CAMPUS BOOTERY